Middleware Concept in .NET Core

 • Run() – Adds a terminal middleware to the application’s request pipeline.
 Terminal middleware means there is no middleware to call next.

-Run() method to add a terminal Middleware
+Run() method to add a Terminal Middleware

-Run() is used as a terminal middleware in .NET Core.
 Below is the example of Terminal Middleware as there is no next middleware available to invoke.

 app.Run(async (context) =>